Harriet Wang

 Reducing "Double-login" Friction to Auto Import Bank and Tax documents

-I redesigned a critical 'double-login' experience to project a significant boost in automated data imports for QuickBooks and TurboTax (Full Service) customers, successfully shifted the user's mental model from "Why am I logging in again?" to "I am granting access to my secure documents.
+I delivered a scalable solution to reduce friction at a critical 'double-login' experience, projected to significantly boost automated document imports for QuickBooks and TurboTax Full Service customers, and successfully shift the user's mental model from "Why am I logging in again?" to "I am granting access to my secure documents.

 My Team